handsontable/handsontable/docs/README-EDITING.md

 ### Frontmatter

-Each Markdown file can start with the following frontmatter tags:
+Each Markdown file starts with the following frontmatter tags:

 | Tag            | Meaning                                                    | Required |
 |----------------|------------------------------------------------------------|:--------:|